Use the Microsoft Emulator

 Debug UWP apps

-After you’ve installed the Microsoft Emulator and Windows 10X Emulator Image, the latest Visual Studio 2019 Preview recognizes that the emulator is installed.
+After you've installed the Microsoft Emulator and Windows 10X Emulator Image, the latest Visual Studio 2019 (version 16.5 or later) recognizes that the emulator is installed.
 You can target it from the Debugging target drop down menu.
 Visual Studio will then deploy the app to the emulator, launch it, and attach a debugger.

 Earlier versions of Visual Studio